 Offering a growing range of beer styles from around the world, all of which can also be enjoyed in the beer garden attached to the brewery.

-The only brewery in Sibiu currently brewing on site, their 3 beers range has been available on the market since the end of 2017.
+The first brewery in Sibiu ro start brewing on site, their 3 beers range has been available on the market since the end of 2017.

 A new addition to the Bucharest craft beer scene that launched in May 2018.

 Romania’s second gypsy brewers and proud collectors of quite a few awards.
 Their imperial stout quickly shot to the number one spot on RateBeer in 2017, and they were awarded the title of 2nd Best New Brewery in the world that same year.